 IAFR IS HELPING BUILD EBENEZER ACADEMY IN DZALEKA REFUGEE CAMP.

-There are approximately 18,000 school aged children in Dzaleka Refugee Camp, but as of 2019, there was only space for 4,269 students (2,085 girls, 2184 boys) to attend the elementary and high school provided by the government.
+There are approximately 11,000 elementary school aged children in Dzaleka Refugee camp, but only about 6,300 (58%) are enrolled in the educational system due in large part to a lack of classroom space.
 Even with the low percentage of students attending school, class sizes can be more than 150 students to 1 teacher.

 The dangers of not attending school for children and youth in the camp are real.
 Continued education from primary to secondary school limits child labor, sexual exploitation, and child marriage.

 Ebenezer Academy is the vision of a group of refugee leaders to address the challenge of education in Dzaleka Refugee Camp.